 If you are a first-time homebuyer and your house qualifies for the program, you can claim the non-refundable income tax credit.
 Your home qualifies for the program if the house is in your name or your spouse’s name.
 The qualifying home can be an existing property, townhouse, condo unit or any other property type.

 You must not have bought a house within the last four years to qualify for this program.
 Moreover, the tax is entirely dependent on federal income tax rates.
 Do note that people with disabilities can apply for this program even if they are not first-time homebuyers.

 First-time Home Buyer Incentive

 This program assists in lowering mortgage payments and reducing the total amount that a buyer needs to borrow.
-Additionally, the Government gives either 5% or 10% to the eligible homebuyers so they can offer a better down payment on the price.
+Additionally, the Government gives either 5% or 10% to eligible homebuyers so they can offer a better down payment on the price.

 Getting a pre-approval for a mortgage for at least 80% of the total property’s value is mandatory.
 Moreover, the whole point of this program is to make home-buying affordable.
-Since the loan is tax-free, the buyers must repay it either when the house is sold or within 25 years, whichever is earlier.
+Since the loan is tax-free, the buyers must repay it when the house is sold or within 25 years, whichever is earlier.

 GST/HST Housing Rebate

 Before jumping to any quick decisions on a home for sale, take your time to do extensive research.
-Learn about the various terms and policies so you are fully aware of any relevant programs you can avail of.
+Learn about the various terms and policies, so you are fully aware of any relevant programs you can avail of.
 Walk through all the steps of buying a house repeatedly to make sure you have it under control.
 Plan and make sure you claim the benefits of being a first-time homebuyer in Ontario.